 The Eighth Amendment to the United States Constitution mandates: "Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted."
 U.S. Const. amend.
 VIII (emphasis added).
 In this vein, sentences that are grossly out of proportion to the severity of the crime are unconstitutional.
 Graham v.
 Florida, 560 U.S. 48, 59-60 (2010).
 Applying this principle to juvenile offenders, the United States Supreme Court has incrementally established parameters to ensure proportional juvenile sentences.
 See Roper v.
-Simmons, 543 U.S. 551, 568-75 (2005) (holding the death penalty was a disproportionate punishment for an offender who was under the age of eighteen at the time of the crime because developmental differences between juveniles and adults resulted in diminished culpability); Graham, 560 U.S. at 59, 74 (holding the Eighth Amendment prohibited the imposition of an LWOP sentence on a juvenile offender for a nonhomicide crime); Miller v.
-Alabama, 567 U.S. 460, 479-80 (2012) (holding mandatory LWOP sentences for juvenile offenders violate the Eighth Amendment and requiring a sentencing court issuing an LWOP sentence for homicide to a juvenile offender to conduct an individualized hearing in which it considers various factors, such as the offender's age and maturity and the circumstances surrounding the homicide offense).
+Simmons, 543 U.S. 551 (2005) (holding the death penalty was a disproportionate punishment for an offender who was under the age of eighteen at the time of the crime because developmental differences between juveniles and adults resulted in diminished culpability); Graham, 560 U.S. at 59, 74 (holding the Eighth Amendment prohibited the imposition of an LWOP sentence on a juvenile offender for a nonhomicide crime); Miller v.
+Alabama, 567 U.S. 460, 479-80 (2012) (holding mandatory LWOP sentences for juvenile offenders violate the Eighth

-1 410 S.C.
-534, 545, 765 S.E.2d 572, 578 (2014) (holding a juvenile offender serving a life sentence without the possibility for parole (LWOP) could file a motion for resentencing when the sentencing court issued the sentence without considering various mitigating factors of the offender's youth).
+&lt;sup>1 410 S.C.
+534, 545, 765 S.E.2d 572, 578 (2014) (holding a juvenile offender serving an LWOP sentence could file a motion for resentencing when the sentencing court issued the sentence without considering various mitigating factors of the offender's youth).